Circular walk from Trewarmett to Trebarwith Strand

 As well as being environmentally-friendly, wool fibre has a number of technical properties that synthetic fibres lack including fire-resistance and the ability to absorb and release moisture.
 Some novel high-tech uses are now being found for it including biodegradable ground cover matting to control soil erosion.
 As concerns grow over the effects of plastics in the environment and micro plastics turning up in all kinds of unwanted places (such as 80% of the human blood samples tested in a study), this may also lead to a renaissance in natural fibres including wool.
 It may therefore not be too long before demand increases and fields are once again full of neatly-shorn sheep.

-25. Cross the stile and another and bear right to pass the barn and reach a pair of gates.
+25. Cross the sequence of stiles and bear right to pass the barn and reach a pair of gates.

 The word "crow" is sometimes used to refer to the whole crow family (including jackdaws, rooks and ravens) and sometimes specifically to the common (carrion) crow.
 Carrion crows can be distinguished from their cousins by being totally black (jackdaws have grey heads, rooks have pale beaks) and having a slender and fairly straight beak (i.e. not the broad beak with a hooked top that a raven has).
 Biologists use the word "corvids" for "crow family" to avoid ambiguity, or to show off.